-Current biodiversity project areas include the Whanganui Journey, Abel Tasman Coast Track, Heaphy Track, Routeburn Track and Milford Track.
+Find out more about the biodiversity projects on the Whanganui Journey, Abel Tasman Coast Track, Heaphy Track, Paparoa Track, Routeburn Track and Milford Track.

 Air New Zealand transports some of New Zealand’s most endangered species (birds, reptiles and invertebrates) and Conservation Dogs as part of active recovery programmes.
 Species are transported for genetic and population management, to treat illness and to establish new populations at safe breeding sites.

-Air New Zealand also supports DOC's Threatened Species Ambassador, Nicola Toki, to help raise awareness for our threatened native plants and animals.
-With this support, Nicola is able to inspire New Zealanders about nature and the plight of our threatened species.
+Air New Zealand also supports DOC's Threatened Species Ambassadors to help raise awareness for our threatened native plants and animals.
+With this support they can inspire New Zealanders about nature and the plight of our threatened species.

 Air New Zealand Greenteam

-The Greenteam is made up of approximately 2500 Air New Zealand staff who together with their families, volunteer on community conservation projects around New Zealand every month.
+The Air New Zealand Greenteam is made up of approximately 2,500 Air New Zealand staff who together with their families, volunteer on community conservation projects around New Zealand every month.